-Introduction to Postal Codes in Berlin
+Postal Codes in Berlin – introduction

-Understanding Berlin’s Postal Code Structure
+Berlin’s Postal Code Structure and how you understand it

 1. Mitte (10115-10179)